 Section 4.
 Events: This association shall provide for an open public festival once a year scheduled to be on the Wednesday preceding the 4th of July or as outlined by the board of directors.
 Various correlating events may take place throughout the year or on the same day as the primary event.
 The primary event shall provide for acknowledgment of those serving in the armed forces for the United States of America, patriotic public gathering as outlined in the constitution of the United States of America, a public fireworks display, celebrating the independence of our country and shall provide for an evangelical outreach to the public, of our Christian faith.
 The primary event may be comprised of various activities of entertainment and ministry that are within the guidelines and purposes of this association.

 Section 1.
-Board of Directors: The governing body of the Association shall be the Board of Director consisting of the elected officers and a minimum of four (4) and a maximum of eight
+Board of Directors: The governing body of the Association shall be the Board of Directors consisting of the elected officers for a minimum of four (4) and a maximum of seven (7)

 Section 3.
 Duties of Officers: The duties of the officers shall be such as their titles, by general usage, would indicate and such as may be assigned to them by the Board of Directors.
 The Vice President shall perform the duties of the President in the event of absence or disability.
 Duties of the officers and other members of the Board of Directors shall be such as established annually by the Board of Directors.

 Section 4.
-Directors: There shall be a minimum of four (4) and a maximum of eight (8) DIRECTORS as established annually by the Board of Directors.
+Directors: There shall be a minimum of four (4) and a maximum of seven (7) DIRECTORS as established annually by the Board of Directors.
 Directors shall be elected to serve for terms as established annually by the Board of Directors.

 Section 5.
 Election of Officers and Directors: The election of Officers and Directors shall take place at the annual meeting in a manner established by the Board of Directors.